jgao222/pyclicker/README.md

 ## Python Clicking Script

-This is a simple script for an autoclicker, made in Python.
+This is an autoclicker for Windows, written in Python.

 It uses `pynput` for detecting keyboard input and `pyautogui` for sending clicks.